 The Emergency Medicine Scholars Program (EMSP) is a funded program designed to provide a broad, month-long educational experience within the University of Washington Department of Emergency Medicine for exceptional fourth year medical students from a broad range of those who are under-represented in medicine.

-Students will spend four weeks in a sub-internship position gaining clinical experience at both Harborview Medical Center and the University of Washington Medical Center emergency departments.
+Students will spend four weeks in a sub-internship position gaining clinical experience at the Harborview Medical Center emergency department.
 Students will provide clinical care during 13-15 emergency department shifts, participate in skills labs, and attend weekly resident teaching conferences.
 This clinical and didactic experience will be augmented with additional educational opportunities specific to the student’s interests.
 Examples of these additional training opportunities include: emergency medical services, ultrasound, toxicology, and EM-related community health and public health.
 Upon acceptance, the student will work with the Director of the EMSP to identify tailored experiences within these categories.

 Additionally, each student will be paired with a faculty member and resident to serve as mentor and advisor.
 Visiting students will have opportunities to interact with other UW Medicine under-represented students, faculty, and housestaff via events through the UW School of Medicine Center for Health Equity, Diversity, and Inclusion.